john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 > A class is a blueprint for an idea.

 First, some jargon.
 An "object" is a specific instance of a "class".
-For instance, if I have a "student" class, each "student" would have a few pieces of information attached to it: name, student id, grades, etc. But if you make a particular student named "beth", then we would say "beth is an object of the student class".
+For instance, if I have a "Student" class, each "Student" would have a few pieces of information attached to it: name, student id, grades, etc. But if you make a particular student named "Beth", then we would say "Beth is an object of theStudent class".
 Or we might say "an object is an instance of a class".

 Enough talk, let's look at an example:

 ```python
 class Student:
     '''A Student is a person currently enrolled in this awesome course.

     Students have the following properties:

     Attributes: